 Given that iTunes is the most widely used iOS data management program it's only safe to assume that it will work flawlessly.
-However, this isn't the case and many users are inconvenienced by the problems that iTunes causes them - in this case, we're talking about why won't iPhone sync to iTunes.
-This bothersome iTunes issue prevents iOS users from syncing their iPhone and today, we're going to focus on how you can fix it.
+However, this isn't the case and many users are inconvenienced by the problems that iTunes causes them - in this case, we're talking about why won't iPad sync to iTunes.
+This bothersome iTunes issue prevents iOS users from syncing their iPad and today, we're going to focus on how you can fix it.

 While this is a frustrating issue to deal with, especially if you've got a busy day that you want to get on with, there are a few things that you can try to quickly fix it.

 The first thing you should try is updating your iTunes to determine where the problem is stemming from.
 If iTunes has a problem or a bug which has been fixed in a recent update then by updating iTunes, the chances are that the issue will be fixed and you'll be able to sync your iPad afterwards.

 When you first open iTunes, if an update is available then a notification should prompt you to update.

 If you don't see this notification, then click on the "Help" tab followed by "Check for Updates".
 If an update is available, simply download and install it, and your iTunes will be reinstalled with the newer version.

 If updating iTunes doesn't work, the problem lies elsewhere (possibly your settings).

 The issue might simply be that you haven't chosen to sync the types of data that you want iTunes to sync with your iPad.
 When you connect your iPad and iTunes is launched, click on the device icon at the top of the program and the summary page will be shown.

 Using the left panel, click on one of the data types that you want to have synced (e.g. Music, Movies, Podcats, etc).
 If the box next to, for example, "Sync Music" hasn't been checked then go ahead and check it now.